December 16, 2024

 Beating boundaries: 99 to beat conquers the world

 The game format "Homo universalis" (international name: 99 to beat) is on a global conquest tour.
-After the successful format was already reproduced in the Netherlands, Germany, Sweden, Poland, Norway, Vietnam and the United Kingdom, now France too has succumbed to Homo universalis or 99 à battre.
+After the successful format was already reproduced in the Netherlands, Germany, Sweden, Poland, Norway, Vietnam, France and the United Kingdom, now Italy too has succumbed to Homo universalis.

 Homo universalis originally started as a daily feature in Iedereen Beroemd.
 Meanwhile, it became a standalone programme on VRT 1, after which it was also adopted as such abroad.
 In the game show, 100 people compete against each other in a variety of assignments.
 Those tasks test everyday skills and range from running with a tray to unrolling a toilet roll as fast as possible to literally searching for a needle in a haystack.
 After each round, the candidate who performed worst must leave the programme.
 Those who never finish last thus win and get to crown themselves ‘Homo universalis’ (‘universal human’) for a year.